×

 • Greek is spoken as a national language in: Albania, Cyprus, Egypt, France, Greece, Italy, Romania, Turkey, Ukraine.

 You will also get to know the continents where Norwegian and Greek speaking countries lie.
-Based on the number of people that speak these languages, the position of Norwegian language is not available and position of Greek language is 74.
+Based on the number of people that speak these languages, the position of Norwegian language is 18 and position of Greek language is 74.
 Find all the information about these languages on Norwegian and Greek.

 Norwegian and Greek Language History